 These pages set out the policy and principles which the National Galleries of Scotland (NGS) has adopted to ensure that the procurement of goods, works and services complies with relevant legislation, other corporate policies and procedures and general good practice.
 It is our intention to achieve best value and sustainability in our purchases and the use of public money.
 Our Procurement Policy directly supports delivery of NGS’ corporate priority to develop a sustainable and efficient business model to support our aims and ensure long-term viability.
 The policy statement and key principles are given below, with further information for suppliers and details of our involvement in the National Fraud Initiative provided on the following pages.
-The full policy document is available to the right of this page, as is our Procurement Strategy for 2012-15 which sets out how we will work to embed a culture of best practice, maximise benefits to the organisation and ensure out procurement is fair, competitive and transparent.
+The full policy document is available to the right of this page, as is our Procurement Strategy in line with Procurement Reform Act which sets out how we will work to embed a culture of best practice, maximise benefits to the organisation and ensure out procurement is fair, competitive and transparent.

 Procurement is defined here as the purchase of any goods, works and services, including consultancy, by NGS from a third party supplier, whether under formal contract or otherwise.
 All members of staff making purchases on behalf of the organisation are required to act in accordance with this policy.